Skip to content

 Who this matters for

 Most tech conferences are glorified networking parties with zero output.
-SusHi Tech Tokyo is only worth your time if you treat it like a scouting mission for your tech stack.
-If you are a builder, do not waste time on panels.
-Find the people shipping code and ask them what broke in their last deployment.
-If you are an SMB owner, ignore the buzzwords and find the one tool that solves a specific cost or time problem for your team.
-If you leave without a clear plan to implement one new feature or process, you have failed.
-Stop collecting business cards and start collecting solutions that actually work in production.
+SusHi Tech Tokyo is only worth your time if you treat it like a scouting mission for your stack.
+Skip the panels.
+Find the people actually shipping and ask what broke in their last deploy.

 by Harsh Desai